 When designing a cantilever racking system, there are several important considerations to keep in mind to ensure the racking is safe, functional, and meets the needs of your business.
 Here are some of the most important considerations:

-- The cantilever racking system must be able to support the weight of the items being stored and any additional loads, such as those from a forklift.
+- The cantilever racking system must be able to support the weight of the items being stored and any additional loads.

 - The size of the goods to be kept and the available space will determine the height and breadth of the cantilever racking.
 Without sacrificing safety, the height and breadth should be constructed to match the available area and the things to be stored.